What are the typical departure and arrival dates for Hosted Participants coming to the U.S?

 For NH20 year program participants and the winter semester participants, departure will be scheduled within two weeks of each participant’s school end date.

 Where can I find travel information on our participants?

 Our AFS Sending Partners are responsible for booking the international arrival and return information for their students.
 Once the travel has been confirmed, our Partners will put the travel into Global Link, which you can view via MyAFS.

 What happens if there are travel delays?

-Can students extend their program or leave later than originally planned?
+Can participants extend their program or leave later than originally planned?

-Program extensions are granted for Fall Semester students who decide they want to "extend" their program to a Year Program.
-Please speak with your Team Development Specialist (TDS) on how to begin this process.
+Program extensions are granted for Fall Semester participants who decide they want to "extend" their program to a Year Program.
+Please speak with your Field Staff on how to begin this process.

-If a student would like to stay past their program end date (e.g. to travel around the US, visit natural family, etc.), this would be considered Program Release.
-Please consult [this page] for more information on Program Releases.
+For NH20, participants are discouraged from requesting to stay past their program end date (e.g. to travel around the US, visit natural family, etc.).
+This request is called a Program Release.